Jules: Hash is legal there in Amsterdam, right?

 Barbuto was a sympathetic plaintiff: she had informed her employer that she used marijuana for medicinal purposes in limited quantities at her home with dinner and received confirmation “that her lawful use of medical marijuana would not be an issue ….”
 But, she was later fired after failing a mandatory drug test despite that she already been performing the job well; had not used marijuana at work; and had never reported to work intoxicated.

 The Massachusetts Supreme Judicial Court held that Barbuto had a claim under the state disability discrimination statute: “an exception to an employer’s drug policy to permit its use is a facially reasonable accommodation” because Massachusetts’ marijuana law provides “that patients shall not be denied any ‘right or privilege’ on the basis of their medical marijuana use.”

-But, similar to Vincent Vega’s point that although marijuana may be legal in Amsterdam, “it ain’t a hundred percent legal.”
-There are three discrete limitations that Vega would add to his commentary on this case.
+As such, similar to Vincent Vega’s point that although marijuana may be legal in Amsterdam, “it ain’t a hundred percent legal.”
+There are three discrete limitations that Vega would add to his commentary on Barbuto.